dart-lang/site-www/src/_guides/language/sound-dart.md

 var ints = listOfDouble.map((x) => x.toInt());
 {% endprettify %}

-In the last example, `x` is inferred as double using downward information.
+In the last example, `x` is inferred as `double` using downward information.
-The return type of the closure is inferred as int using upwards information.
+The return type of the closure is inferred as `int` using upward information.
-The type argument to `map()` is inferred as `<int>` using upwards information.
+Dart uses this return type as upward information when inferring the `map()` method's type argument: `<int>`.

 ## How to enable strong mode